 In order to figure out exactly what’s causing the allergy, your child’s pediatrician will refer you to an allergist, who will perform a skin test on your child.
 The test will determine which specific substance your child is allergic to.
 If necessary, your child’s doctor will prescribe a medication, like an antihistamine, in order to prevent an attack or treat the symptoms.

-If you think your toddler might be dealing with an airborne allergy, checking in with his pediatrician will help you get him the treatment he needs for the best possible outcome.
+If you think your toddler might be dealing with an airborne allergy, checking in with their pediatrician will help you get them the treatment they need for the best possible outcome.

 - American Academy of Pediatrics.
 “Allergy Tips.”
 American Academy of Pediatrics.
 American Academy of Pediatrics, August 30 2016.
 Retrieved June 30 2017. https://www.aap.org/en-us/about-the-aap/aap-press-room/news-features-and-safety-tips/pages/allergy-tips.aspx.